• Nothing Found

 Useful Tips

-Travel between airport terminals is free but you’ll need to pay for the AirTrain to the stops that connect with the subway, such as Jamaica Station and Howard Beach Station.
+Travel between each terminal is free but you’ll need to pay for the AirTrain to Jamaica Station and Howard Beach Station.

 How to get from JFK to Times Square by train

-Just like the subway, you’ll need to take the AirTrain from JFK Airport to Jamaica Station, which should take about 15 minutes.
+Just like the subway, you’ll need to take the AirTrain from JFK Airport to Jamaica Station, which will take between 8 and 13 minutes.
 From there, you’ll change onto the Long Island Rail Road (LIRR) and ride the train for 20 minutes until you reach Penn Station or Grand Central Station, both within walking distance of Times Square.

 How much is the train from JFK Airport to Times Square?